 Your child may ask you a hundred questions a day, and most of them will have simple, easy answers.
 However, when your child does hit upon a topic that seems a little too advanced or upsetting for them, remember what you've learned in this article.
 Honesty is always the best policy with your child, but they don't necessarily have to know everything up front.

-For more information on parenting including choosing a day care provider, potty training, and disciplining your child, checkout the links on the next page.
+For more information on parenting including choosing a day care provider, potty training, and disciplining your child, checkout the links below.

 ©Publications International, Ltd.